mabolivar/blood-management-problem/README.md

 "test_simulations": 100,        # Number of simulations to run
 "verbose": True,                # Prints all scenarios' performance (reward and gap to perfect solution) "scenarios_to_visualize": 0,    # Number of scenarios to be graph and exported to the `figures` folder.
+"instance_name": "epoch_15_age_3" # Instance name
 ```

+### Instances

+The instances are loaded or generated within the (parameters.py)[parameters.py] file.

+In case an instance named as the `instance_name`'s value already exists on the
+(instances/)[instances] folder, it will be loaded.
+Otherwise, a new instance file
+will be created within the (instances/)[instances] folder.
+This new instance will use the
+default params defined at the (parameters.py)[parameters.py] file.
+Feel free to change the params to generate new instances.

 ## Resources